 When most businesses consider how they want to advertise their brand or a product, they don’t immediately think to use the floor.
 They may not even think to use it at all.
 But adding advertising to the floor is an excellent use of space.
 Placing graphics on the ground in strategic places is creative, original and connects with the consumer’s shopping experience.

-Floor decals like large stickers.
+Floor decals are like large stickers.
 They are made of printed vinyl, which consists of three main layers.
 The base layer is a flexible substrate, which holds the printed design you want.
 On top of that, there is an anti-skid laminate coating, also referred to as a matte mask.
 It provides a non-slip surface and added durability, keeping your design from getting scratched, scraped and discolored.
 The third layer is the strong adhesive that attaches the graphic to your floor surface.

 The rest depends on your branding.
 You can customize floor decals with any shape, color, text, image or graphic, making your options limitless.
 Placement should be based on your design choices and intent for the decals.
 You can create lines for the customer to follow, put some added attention into a display or scatter them throughout your business.
 They’re also perfect for showing off logos, mission statements, business values and any other kind of public relations media.